indexss/tp-meeting-booking/informations.md

 > Last Updated: 01/29/2025

+**If you have any questions and need to email me, you're welcome, but please include your group number in the email subject.
+This will help me quickly understand the context.**

 ### Before the first meeting with TA
 - It would be best to meet and get to know each other in advance.
 - Create online groups.